Snap SDK

 });

-One of the challenges of integrating native applications with Snap SDK is that Here Core platforms have the concept of a main window, and native applications on Windows do not have that concept.
+The HERE Core platform has the concept of a main window, and desktop applications on Windows® do not have that concept.
 So, Snap SDK must find the main application window on its own.

 To accomplish this, various strategy types can be used.
 Starting in Snap SDK version 0.1.0, there are three strategies: waitForWindowOfName